obviux/aws-eks-accelerator-for-terraform/docs/add-ons/external-dns.md

 ## Usage

-ExternalDNS can be deployed by enabling the add-on via the following.
+External DNS can be deployed by enabling the add-on via the following.

 ```hcl
 enable_external_dns = true
 ```

-External DSN can optionally leverage the `eks_cluster_domain` global property of the `kubernetes_addon` submodule.
+External DNS can optionally leverage the `eks_cluster_domain` global property of the `kubernetes_addon` submodule.
 The value for this property should be a Route53 domain that you own.
 ExternalDNS will leverage the value supplied for its `zoneIdFilters` property, which will restrict ExternalDNS to only create records for this domain.
 See docs [here](https://github.com/bitnami/charts/tree/master/bitnami/external-dns).

 ```
 eks_cluster_domain = <cluster_domain>